 Beginning with cultural piercings, the form of body art wasn’t just an expression of your individual style but was also a part of your life and a way of performing rituals.
 Piercing history dates, from what we know, all the way back to 4,000 years ago in the Middle East and even further in other countries.
-According to research the first known piercing was in the lobe, a man was fond frozen with his ears stretched by 11 millimetres in diameter.
+According to research the first known piercing was in the lobe, a man was found frozen with his ears stretched by 11 millimetres in diameter.
 Many tribes picked up beliefs from piercings, whether it was to stop demons or to show that they had become a woman or a man.
 Some of the cultural piercings that were used back in tribes and in ancient times consist of:

 Ear Piercings: This type of body modification was found in Otzi, we don’t know what they used them for.
 However, later on tribes believed that demons could enter the body through the ears and they thought that piercing the lobe would stop them because of the metal.